 Our first adventure was that we had to get a cab.
-That’s all well and good, we went to the taxi stand, there were taxis waiting, and we got one right away.
+That’s all well and good, go to taxi stand, got one right away.
 Our driver however, spoke no English.
 We speak no French.
 And she spent an uncomfortable amount time time staring at the address we gave her, then checking it again, and again, before pulling out.
-Scott and I had checked google maps, and the Fat Tire office was a bit south of the Eiffel Tower (check out that amazing visit here), so when she shot past that, and kept going, with no sign of turning, I nudged Scott (in the front seat) and passed him my phone with the Google map on it.
+Scott and I had checked google maps, and the Fat Tire office was a bit south of the Eiffel Tower (check out that amazing visit here), so when she shot past that, and kept going, with no sign of turning, I nudged Scott and passed him my phone with the Google map on it.
 It took him a few minutes to figure out what was going on, and then to get navigation going on the phone – and then he basically was navigator with hand signals and grunts until we got where we were going.

-Once on the tour with bikes, our first stop was an open air market in the town of Versailles, not far from the Palace.
+Once on the tour with bikes, our first stop was an open air food market in the town of Versailles, not far from the Palace.
+I have a love for food market, especially in Europe, so an hour here was really not enough for me.
 This was SO MUCH FUN and I wish I could have explored there longer.
-We were given time to go through the market and buy lunch, which for us consisted of a baguette, cheese, 2 kinds of sausage, a few chicken wings, cherries, a chocolat croissant, and a small bottle of wine for Scott and I. Then we were off, and into Versailles on our bikes.
+Lunch, for us, wound up consisting of a baguette, cheese, 2 kinds of sausage, a few chicken wings, cherries, a chocolate croissant, and a small bottle of wine for Scott and I.

 Now, she was prepped on how to greet him, so she entered, was introduced, and did the cheek-kiss thing – and Louis turned beet red.
 He had likely never been around, or possibly ever seen a single woman.
 He didn’t have servants, he had other nobles who waited on him.
 A few hours later, they were married.
 Then, after what we’re sure was one hum-dinger of a dinner party, the wedding couple was escorted to bed, undressed, covered, and all the guests, filed past the bed and offered congratulations and luck on consummating the marriage.
 Then the curtains on the bed were pulled… and the nobles stayed in the room to listen.
 I… Just… Have… No… Words.